Understanding Win32 App Requirements Rule in Microsoft Intune

 • Integer comparison

-We have to provide following mandatory details when using this detection rule.
+We have to provide the following mandatory details when using script requirement rules.

-• Script Name: Enter the name of Script.
-For example Check Disk Space
+• Script Name: Enter the name of the Script.
+For example, check Disk Space

-• Script File: Click on Browse button and select the script file.
+• Script File: Click on the Browse button and select the script file.

 • Select Output Data Type: Select the output data type.
 The following output data types are currently available.